adyatma-ardi/bash-data-fetcher/README.md

 # bash-data-fetcher

-📘 Introduction
+📘 Introduction\n
-🔍 (A) Project Purpose
+🔍 (A) Project Purpose\n
 The purpose of this project is to demonstrate how to fetch and process data using pure Bash scripting.
-It provides a lightweight, dependency-minimal solution for accessing APIs, downloading datasets, and automating simple data retrieval tasks directly from the command line
+It provides a lightweight, dependency-minimal solution for accessing APIs, downloading datasets, and automating simple data retrieval tasks directly from the command line\n

-🛠️ (B) Brief Description
+🛠️ (B) Brief Description\n
-bash-data-fetcher is a collection of reusable Bash scripts designed to interact with web APIs or public data sources using tools like curl, wget, and jq.
-The scripts include functionalities such as:
+<b>bash-data-fetcher</b> is a collection of reusable Bash scripts designed to interact with web APIs or public data sources using tools like curl, wget, and jq.
+The scripts include functionalities such as:\n
 1. Sending GET requests to RESTful APIs
 2. Parsing JSON responses
 3. Downloading and saving remote files